Integer#**(large) warns "in a**b, b may be too big" and return Infinity

 Yusuke Endoh firstname.lastname@example.org

-#3 Updated by Benoit Daloze almost 5 years ago
+#3 Updated by Benoit Daloze about 5 years ago

 On 11 June 2010 15:58, Yusuke Endoh email@example.com wrote:

 | I agree that it is not good behavior, but it is definitely intended

 | and traditional behavior.
 Not a bug.